MHAN001/BigData/Readme.md

 > <p>:octocat: This is final project of class INFO 7250</p>
 ## Project Goal
-    Use complicate Hadoop Map Reduce job to analyze data based on different purpose.
-Spring as the back end server to provide neccessary API as well as Angular 8 as front end to provide user interface
+    Use complicate Hadoop Map Reduce job to analyze data based on different purpose Spring as the back end server to provide neccessary API Angular 8 as front end to provide user interface

 ## Environment
     Operation System: Ubuntu 18.04.3 LTS